New York City Festivals With The Fest For Beatles Fans

 Beatles Sound-Alike Contest and Battle of the Bands

 On the second day of the festival individuals and duos who have signed up ahead of time will compete to win various prizes for the best Beatles impressions.
 Battle of the Bands has tryouts initially on the same day, and then the finalists play the main stage that evening.
-Whomever is interested need only check the website and sign up by the designated deadline for that year's festival, which is usually a week or two before the festival starts.
+Whomever is interested need only sign up by the designated deadline for that year's festival, which is usually a week or two before the festival starts.

 Beatles Trivia Game Show